StudioLE/Konstruo/README.md

 Or build from source by following the [build instructions](BUILD.md).

-See the current status with videos of [implemented features](https://github.com/StudioLE/Konstruo/issues/28)

 ## About

 With Konstruo you can design, plan, and build villages, towns, and cities.